MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   **TIPS-LEVELLING**

-    - You have 4 locations: so you can save (G29 Sx) different meshes at different bed temperature (ie: 1 for PLA, 2 for PETG, 3 for FLEX, etc. ) and call them back when you slice from the PLA by command G29 L1 in the startGCode* of your filament.
+    - You have 4 locations: so you can save (G29 Sx) different meshes at different bed temperature (ie: 0 for PLA, 1 for PETG, 2 for FLEX, etc. ) and call them back when you slice from the PLA by command G29 L0 in the startGCode* of your filament.
      (*=PrusaSlicer).

     - If you later notice that the dimensions of your printed objects are inaccurate then